 - or £255.25 if you’re a couple.

-Savings Credit is extra money for some people who saved some money towards their retirement e.g. in savings or a pension.
-It’s only available to people who reached State Pension age before 6 April 2016.
-From April 2019 you could get up to:
+Savings Credit is extra money if you've got some savings or your income is higher than the basic State Pension.
+It's only available to people who reached State Pension age before 6 April 2016.
+You could get up to:

 - £13.73 extra per week if you’re single